choonghyunryu/dlookr/README.md

 #> 16 time_hour      POSIXct             0           0             2391     0.797
 ```

-Using dplyr, variables, including missing values, can be sorted by the
+By using with dplyr, variables including missing values can be sorted by
-weight of missing values.:
+the weight of missing values.:

 ``` r
 flights %>%